QAnders/IVT-HP-PriceControl/README.md

 `export SECURITY_TOKEN=u-u-i-d` (SECURITY_TOKEN, the security token for Entsoe API)

+> Add the export to the `.bashrc` of teh user running the node-red process (normally you, so located in your home directory).
+> To add it system-wide (NB! then available to all users) add it in /etc/environment instead

-The flow will run on every hour (on the hour) and request the current price for the hour and then, based on the given cut-off price, pull or release the relay (this block or allow heating).
+The flow will run on every hour (on the hour) and request the current price for the hour and then, based on the given cut-off price, pull or release the relay (to block or allow heating).

 The `node-red` ui (e.g. http://localhost:1880/ui/) will show the status and you can set the cut-off price as well as a "main switch".